UNC-Libraries/HathiTrust-Print-Holdings/README.md

 We would like holdings information for book or book-like materials (e.g., pamphlets, bound newspapers or manuscripts) in print that have OCLC numbers and are cataloged as a single unit.
 We do not want holdings records either for analyzed articles, or for microform, eBooks, or other non-print materials.

 ### Tables and views used
+With Sierra, the information is usually spread across a acouple views, so these historical Oracle tablenames are no longer accurate, but the general description is.

 The **biblio2base** view of the database contains the III fixed field data (and limited other information) about each bib record in the catalog.
 For our purposes, the relevant columns are: bnum, cat date, 2-letter location code, III material type, and III bib\_lvl.